 - Make sure you have the address you want to go in Farsi and also provide the driver a contact number of your hotel/hostel to call.
 Most of the drivers can’t read or communicate in English but they will rely on their experience in finding the way at the end!

-- Always pay the fee at the end of your trip and not at the beginning.
+- Always pay the fee at the end of your trip to Tehran Taxi and not at the beginning.
 Well, like everywhere else!

 The other option which can buy you all these troubles at the start point of your trip, is to order a pickup service from your Hotel/Hostel.
 It might be a little bit more expensive.
 But having a driver waiting for you to drive you directly to your destination after a long flight makes it worth.